kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 For each exported service, one `ServiceExport` will exist in each cluster that exports the service.
-The mcs-controller will create and maintain a derived `ServiceImport` in each cluster within the clusterset so long as the service's namespace exists (see: [constraints and conflict resolution](#constraints-and-conflict-resolution)).
+The mcs-controller will create and maintain a derived `ServiceImport` in each cluster sharing in the same multicluster namespace, so long as the namespace exists on that cluster (see: [constraints and conflict resolution](#constraints-and-conflict-resolution)).
 If all `ServiceExport` instances are deleted, each `ServiceImport` will also be deleted from all clusters.